 Maximizing storage and organization is key in the van, and a seat organizer provides both when there was none.
 A simple solution and the vanlifers version of a junk drawer, a seat organize can help you store all of those bits and pieces that don’t have a home otherwise.
 We keep playing cards, headlamps, camera gear, and books in a seat organizer for quick and easy access.

-From pantry storage to undies, storage boxes help you keep thing neat and orderly.
+From pantry storage to undies, storage boxes help you keep things neat and orderly.
 But, boxes made from hard materials take up more room, can’t fit neatly into odd spaces, and can break more easily during travel.
-Storage bins made from fabric like felt or canvas are great ideas for lightweight, durable and functional storage areas.
+Storage bins made from fabric like felt or canvas are great ideas for lightweight, durable, and functional storage areas.

 Van Life Kitchen Hacks

 If you are like us, you will spend quite a lot of time in your van life kitchen, so taking advantage of the best campervan cooking hacks is a must.

 We love our cast iron cook wear.
 It cooks evenly, retains heat, is naturally non-stick, doesn’t wear out, and imparts great flavor to food.
 Our cast iron pots and pans are potentially our favorite van life kitchen essential.

 #19 Dutch Oven